 Applicants must complete three prerequisite courses prior to enrollment in the first semester.
 Prerequisite coursework can be in progress at the time of application.

 All applicants to Initial Teaching Credential Programs must complete an application to California State University San Marcos in order to be considered for admission.
-The CSU Mentor application is used to apply.
+The Cal State Apply application is used to apply.
 Visit our How To Apply page for further information.
-The CSU Mentor application fee is $55.00.
+The Cal State Apply application fee is $55.00.

 All applicants to Initial Teaching Credential Programs must submit one set of official transcripts in order to be considered for admission.
 The first set is submitted to CSUSM Admissions, and the second set is submitted directly to the School of Education.
 Transcripts from ALL institutions attended are required and must be postmarked no later than the priority application deadline.
 The only exception is work completed at CSUSM – official transcripts for CSUSM coursework are not required.